skylercomet/CelesteStarlite.github.io/about.md

 [Twitter](https://twitter.com/celestestarlite)

 Here is my Twitch, where I stream myself playing games as a VTuber!
 It's a great way to interact with me and have some fun!
 It can be chill and it can be chaotic, but I hope it'll put a smile on your face!
+You can also check the [streams](other) section.

 [Twitch](https://www.twitch.tv/celestestarlite)